ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 - [`spring-addons-webmvc-client`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webmvc-client/6.1.5) it is a thin wrapper around `spring-boot-starter-oauth2-client` which pushes auto-configuration from properties one step further.
 It provides with:
   * a `SecurityWebFilterChain` with high precedence  which intercepts all requests matched by `com.c4-soft.springaddons.security.client.security-matchers`
   * CORS configuration from properties
-  * an authorization requests resolver with the hostname and port resolved from properties (necessary as soon as you enbale SSL)
+  * an authorization requests resolver with the hostname and port resolved from properties (necessary as soon as you enable SSL)
-  * a logout request URI builder configured from properties for "almost" OIDC complient providers (Auth0 and Cognito do not implement standrad RP-Initiated Logout)
+  * a logout request URI builder configured from properties for "almost" OIDC compliant providers (Auth0 and Cognito do not implement standard RP-Initiated Logout)
   * a logout success handler using the above logout request URI builder
   * an authorities mapper configurable per issuer (and source claim)
   * AOP to support multi-tenancy on OAuth2 client (Spring Security is designed to allow a user to be authenticated against only one OpenID Provider at a time)